Guide

 Two things to watch on this category.
 First, the category is less than 12 months old as a buyable category.
 Most "agent" products ship with tight guardrails: you approve the first outreach, you approve the sequencing, you approve the calendar invite.
 "Fully autonomous" in marketing usually means "autonomous inside a narrow workflow with human review gates."
 That's fine, just read the demo carefully.

 Second, pricing is still moving.
 Tezi's early pilots have been priced per-role or per-hire rather than per-seat.
 Mercor's model is staffing-fees rather than SaaS.
-Juicebox at $300/month flat is currently the most transparent pricing in the category.
+Juicebox publishes its numbers, a rarity in this category, but the realistic bill is $199 per agent per month stacked on a $139 to $199 seat, so a solo setup lands near $340 to $400; our Juicebox pricing breakdown does the tier-by-tier math.
 If you're evaluating any agent, ask for the unit economics: cost per accepted candidate, cost per booked interview, and total cost per hire, rather than the monthly subscription number alone.

 Category 5: All-in-one ATS